Noroff-Fagskole/OSL-JS-Frameworks-Module-Assignment-3/README.md

 ---

 ## Level 1 (WordPress)

+You can use any Wordpress installation for this.
+DO NOT submit your Wordpress files and DO NOT combine your React frontend with your Wordpress files.

 - Make an API call and list all the `pages` in your Wordpress installation.
 This should happen on the home route: "/"